 Easter is a season filled with yummy sweet treats!
 For many, the holiday is all about baskets filled with sugary chocolate eggs.
 When considering a healthy approach (for and your children), we don't advise depravation - it will only result in binge eating later on.

-Did you know that just one medium sized (150g) bunny contains half of the recommended daily amount of sugar?
-With that in mind, we would like to share some Easter tips and tricks to cut back on the sugar while still having a little indulgence to celebrate the holiday and have lots of family fun.
+Did you know that just one medium-sized (150g) bunny contains half of the recommended daily amount of sugar?
+With that in mind, here are our top tips for a healthy Easter.

-Instead of chocolate eggs, try some colourful & fillable plastic eggs, including a small toy or even a gold coin for older children.
+While talking eggs, drop the chocolate for the Easter egg hunt and try some colourful & fillable plastic eggs, including a small toy or even a gold coin for older children.
 The possibilities are endless.

 Drink a glass of water before you indulge in your meal in order to make you feel fuller, faster.
 Try a thin slice of cucumber or lemon in your glass for a clean and refreshing twist.

 It's tempting to spend time away from school and work lazing about but why not get outside; visit a new park, enjoy some fresh air or simply move.
 Check out our list of weekend family activities!